braek/braek.github.io/_posts/2017-12-05-lego-power-functions-trains-raspberry-pi.md

 * 100 Ω resistor;
 * multimeter for testing and measurements.

+I'm using a **Raspberry Pi 2 Model B** myself, but other models might also work for this project.

 Below is the hardware schema you need to build.
 Forgive me for the sketch. ;-)

 ![LEGO® IR Blaster Hardware Schema](/images/lego_ir_blaster_hardware_schema.jpg)